 - In the early part of the 21st century, Bottaro-Skolnick ceased operations.
 A new company known as the Design Resource Center of New England opened in the building and offers full service residential and commercial design, quality brands of furniture, fabrics, lighting, accessories, carpeting, wall coverings, shades and also operates upholstery, drapery, cabinetry and refinishing workrooms.

-- “The Monkey Wrench” is now home to an eclectic group of commercial ventures, including artisans, retailers, professional offices, studios and manufacturers.
+- “The Monkey Wrench” is now home to an eclectic group of commercial ventures, including artisans, retailers, professional offices, artist workspaces and manufacturers.

-- Our customers adhere to a strong code of ethics, promising mutual respect for each other and for the building itself.
-By being neighborly and keeping each others’ interests at heart, we offer the best product, create value and support the community in which we live.
+- Our community adheres to a strong code of ethics, promising mutual respect for each other and for the building itself.
+By keeping each others’ interests at heart, we create value and support the neighborhood in which we live.
 We are proud to be a racially and ethnically diverse community!